 The Cyprus corporate income tax rate at 12.5% would normally apply to 100% of net profits produced.
 However, following the applicable tax exemptions, only 20% of the profits will be taxed.
 Cyprus’ efficient IP tax regime coupled with the protection offered by EU and all major IP treaties and protocols to which Cyprus is signatory, establishes the country as a highly attractive jurisdiction for the acquisition or development of IP assets.

 However, Cyprus has also attracted larger funds including one with assets of €500 million under management.
 The number of funds under management has already tripled in the last five years reaching around €3 billion, and foreign UCITS are widely marketed in Cyprus, including ones promoted by international financial institutions such as JP Morgan, UBS and Julius Baer.

 Cyprus has numerous big-name insurance companies offering a wide range of services and products for both individuals and international business.
 Although this sector has traditionally been more focused on the local market, the industry is increasingly looking at expanding cross-border business and synergies to establish Cyprus as a gateway into neighbouring markets.
 Deposits maintained by insurance businesses and pension funds remained at similar levels in 2016 and 2015, at €1.94 billion and €1.96 billion respectively.

 Another key advantage is Cyprus’ efficient regulatory framework under the supervision of the Cyprus Securities and Exchange Commission (CySEC), which is fully aligned with European MiFID regulations.
 Cyprus was the first in the EU to regulate the foreign exchange market and CySEC is credited for attracting foreign investors to set up Cyprus Investment Firms (CIFs).
-CySEC-regulated CIFs have multiplied from just 18 in 2003 to over 200 in 2015, while also expanding in size and types of investment services.
+CySEC-regulated CIFs have multiplied from just 18 in 2003 to over 200 in 2016, while also expanding in size and types of investment services.
 The total volume of CIFs transactions at the end of 2014 amounted to more than €7 trillion and their total assets topped €21 trillion, which demonstrates the scale and growth of the sector.

-Cyprus is the world’s top regulator of binary options with the some of the best brokers in the business operating from the country and licenced by the Cyprus Securities and Exchanges Commission (CySEC).
-The key to the country’s success in attracting binary options brokers to locate to Cyprus can be attributed to the fact that CySEC was the first financial regulator to include binary options in the MiFID definition of financial instruments and as a consequence regulate the investment firms offering this product.
+Cyprus is the world’s top regulator of binary options with some of the best brokers in the business operating from the country and licenced by the Cyprus Securities and Exchanges Commission (CySEC).
+The key to the country’s success in attracting binary options brokers to locate to Cyprus can be attributed to the fact that CySEC was the first financial regulator to include binary options in the MiFID definition of financial instruments and as a result regulate the investment firms offering this product.

 The Complete Package

 Thanks to its location, Cyprus also enjoys business-friendly time zones, enabling international companies to do business with the East in the morning, Europe throughout the day and with the West in the afternoon.
 The country has a fully digital national network and a reliable, high-speed connectivity to other jurisdictions via satellite and fibre optic submarine cable systems.
 Its modern road network, extensive port facilities and two international airports, make travel and transport in and beyond Cyprus fast and economical.

-Updated: March 2017
+Updated: May 2017